oizgagin/ing/ARCHITECTURE.md

 5. only rsvps with "yes" response are considered when calculating top k events;

-6. simple methods for getting member/group/revenue info by its id are omitted (they're very simple).
+6. trivial methods for getting member/group/revenue info by its id are omitted.

+All in all it was fun excerise, and I got a chance to try some libraries I wanted to touch for some time (in particular segmentio/kafka-go instead of my usual Shopify/sarama, jack/pgx instead of lib/pq).

 # "PRODUCTION-READINESS"